Skip to main content

 Written by Sara Jenis

-Updated over a week ago
+Updated over a month ago

 Autograders in Java rely on reading methods and output from the different class files that students use to complete each exercise.
 In general, to create a Java autograder, exercises need to have the solution code already written.
 There are multiple ways to write autograders, but the simplest example relies on students creating a method or function.
 The method is then tested in the main method in the same class file.

-Creating an Autograder from the Create page:
+Creating an Autograder from the Create Page

 2. To the far right of the assignment name, click ... > Edit

-Creating an Autograder from the Assignments page:
+Creating an Autograder from the Assignments Page

-2. To the right of the assignment name, click [Edit]
+2. To the right of the assignment name, click [Edit].

 Building Your Autograder: